-- 1. Nursing assessment of pain reported by a patient should include:
+- 1. Nursing assessment of pain reported by a patient should include which of the following?

 - a.
 Effect on ADLs.

 - b.
 Location, radiation.

 - c.
 Quantity, quality.

 - d.
 All of the above.

 Also, when you know that two options are correct and a third option is all of the above, you know that all of the above is the correct answer.